Children's Stories MS

 All event cover pages must be prepared as if the students are going

 to national conference June 27-July 1, 2020 in Nashville, TN.

 Participants create an illustrated children’s story that will incorporate educational and social values.
 The story may be written in a genre of choice.
 Examples are fables, adventures, non-fiction, fiction, and fairy tales.
 The story must revolve around the theme chosen for the given year.

 Event Guidelines are located on the National TSA website under your chapter advisor login screen, select Total TSA from the drop-down menu.

-Entries are limited to one per chapter.
+Entries are limited to two (2) books per chapter.